collective/collective.recipe.solrinstance/collective/recipe/solrinstance/README.txt

     ...
     Error: Attribute `cores` not correct defined.
 Define as withespace seperated list `cores = X1 X2 X3`

+Note that you can specify the ``cores`` option as either newline separated or other whitespace separated.

-Test a our first core
+Test our first core:

     >>> write(sample_buildout, 'buildout.cfg',
     ... """